 It may be a legal disclaimer (on confidentiality), a marketing message (company details or special offer) or an environmental warning (a message suggesting not to print the message).

-The disclaimer is included in the application by default when it is installed, but it remains empty and inactive until it is configured.
+The disclaimer is included in the application by default when it is installed, but it remains empty and disabled until it is configured.